 Obtain the Will: The executor of will should know of the whereabouts of the Original Will and must retrieve it in order to begin to carry out the deceased's wishes.

-Funeral Arrangements: An executor should make enquiries as to the existence of any prepaid funeral plan.
+Funeral Arrangements: Before applying for probate and organising a funeral an executor should make enquiries as to the existence of any prepaid funeral plan.
 If there is one in force, they must make the appropriate arrangements.

 Inform all Relevant Persons: Banks, Building Societies, Insurance Companies, Employers, Local Authorities, Benefits Agency, Tax Authorities, DVLA, Passport Office, Private Health Schemes, Utility Companies, Mobile phone provider etc.

 Valuation of the Estate: This could include the house, all of its contents, investments, stocks and shares, life policies and all other personal goods.
 A detailed schedule of all the deceased's assets should be drawn up.

 Schedule of Debts: Executors duties include drawing up and schedule of debts that must be paid by the estate.
 This could include; Mortgages, Loans, Credit Cards, Hire Purchase Agreements, Household Bills, Taxes, and Overdrafts.